oxidecomputer/crucible/tools/dtrace/README.md

 `CON` The number of times the upstairs has connected to downstairs.
 `LRC` The number of times this downstairs has completed a LiveRepair.
-`LRA` The number of times this downstiars aborted a LiveRepair.
+`LRA` The number of times this downstairs aborted a LiveRepair.
 `REP` The number of times this downstairs was replaced.

 Here is an example of how it might look:
 ```